Personal Web Pages

 - All members of the group should set 'umask 002' before working in the group project directory.
 This ensures that all new files/dirs are user-writable, group-writable and other-readable.
 In fact, it is best for the duration of the project if each group member adds 'umask 002' to the end of their ~/.cshrc file.

 - Whenever a group member creates a new subdirectory in the group directory, you should do "chmod g+ws NEW_DIR_NAME".
 This will ensure that newly created files/dirs within that directory inherit the group ownership from the parent (i.e. be group-owned by the project group) rather than reverting to be group-owned by your primary group.

 CSG do not advise editing web pages on Windows due to incompatibilities between line-endings on Windows and Unix.
 More precisely, you must not edit CGI scripts on Windows, as the line-ending incompatibility will stop the script from running completely.

 If you must edit plain HTML web pages on Windows, proceed as follows:

-- Once you have a public_html folder you can save files to it from Windows systems with the correct permissions in the following way:
+- Once you have a public_html folder you can save files to it from DoC Lab Windows 10 systems with the correct permissions in the following way:

 - Look at your H: drive, that should be labelled with the UNC eg. \\redkite\dcw.
 You'll need to use the server name (eg. redkite) below.

-Select Map Network Drive, then In the Folder: box type:
+Right-click My Computer and select Map Network Drive, then in the Folder: box type: